UltraMessaging/um_kb/kb/configuring-udp-based-transports.md

 You should measure or predict the following characteristics of your UM use case:

-1. Expected average and peak message rates required, per [transport session](https://ultramessaging.github.io/currdoc/doc/Design/fundamentalconcepts.html#transportsessions).
+1. Expected average and peak message rates, per [transport session](https://ultramessaging.github.io/currdoc/doc/Design/fundamentalconcepts.html#transportsessions).
 By "peak" we do not mean microbursts.
 We mean short-term (a few seconds) rate, typically associated with some event, like a market open or close.